-Our share price performance is influenced by the prices of silver and gold, which are largely determined by global supply and demand, which in turn are driven by macro and micro economic events.
-Over the past five fiscal years, the price of silver increased from \$16.24 per ounce (December 31, 2016) to \$23.09 per ounce (December 31, 2021), as illustrated in the graph below.
+Our Share price performance is influenced by the prices of silver and gold, which are largely determined by global supply and demand, which in turn are driven by macro and micro economic events.
+Over the past five fiscal years, the price of silver increased from \$15.47 per ounce (December 31, 2018) to \$23.95 per ounce (December 30, 2022), as illustrated in the graph below.
 With the acquisition of Tahoe and its gold producing assets, our share price performance may be increasingly influenced by the price of gold.
+In the same five-year period, gold increased from \$1,282 per ounce (December 31, 2018) to \$1,812 (December 30, 2022).

 Our compensation philosophy is designed to retain key Executives in a highly competitive labour market and reward them for achieving objectives that create value for shareholders, notwithstanding commodity prices (specifically the price of silver and gold), which is outside of management control.
-In 2021, these achievements include:
+In 2022, our full year results included:

-- Annual revenue totaled \$1.6 billion, and net cash generated from operating activities was \$392.1 million.
-Annual net earnings of \$98.6 million (\$0.46 basic earnings per Share) and adjusted annual earnings of \$161.8 million (\$0.77 basic adjusted earnings per Share). - Consolidated annual silver and gold production was 19.2 million ounces and 579.3 thousand ounces, respectively.
-Both consolidated annual silver and gold production within the revised guidance ranges provided on November 9, 2021. - Annual Silver Segment Cash Costs(1) and All-in Sustaining Costs ("AISC")(1)were \$11.51 and \$15.62 per silver ounce sold, respectively, and were slightly lower than the revised guidance provided on November 9, 2021. - Annual Gold Segment Cash Costs and AISC were \$899 and \$1,214 per gold ounce sold, respectively, and were within the guidance ranges provided throughout 2021. - At December 31, 2021, the Company had cash and short-term investment balances of \$335.3 million and the full \$500.0 million available under its sustainability-linked credit facility.
-Working capital was \$613.5 million. - Pan American advanced its skarn discovery at La Colorada through completing 55,000 metres of infill and exploration drilling and commenced development of the access ramp and ventilation shaft for the skarn.
+- Annual revenue totaled \$1.5 billion, and cash generated from operating activities was \$31.9 million.
+Annual net loss of \$340.1 million (\$1.62 basic loss per Share) and adjusted annual earnings of \$17.9 million (\$0.09 basic adjusted earnings per Share). - Consolidated annual silver and gold production was 18.5 million ounces and 552.5 thousand ounces, respectively.
+Consolidated annual silver production was within the revised guidance range provided on November 9, 2022, and annual gold production was within the original guidance range provided on February 23, 2022. - Annual Silver Segment Cash Costs(1) and all-in sustaining costs ("AISC")(1)were \$12.72 and \$16.56 per silver ounce sold, respectively. - Annual Gold Segment Cash Costs and AISC were \$1,113 and \$1,459 per gold ounce sold, respectively. - At December 31, 2022, the Company had cash and short-term investment balances of \$142.3 million and \$340 million available under its sustainability-linked credit facility.
+Working capital was \$423.5 million..